Frequently asked questions

 What tax do you pay?

 Lifetime pays tax on your behalf at your normal PIR tax rate.
-This means your Insured Income is quoted as a net amount and paid to you after tax.
+This means your Regular Income is quoted as a net amount and paid to you after tax.

 You can work out your personal PIR tax rate here.

 Tax is only paid on your investment returns from the balanced fund.
 You do not pay tax on any capital drawdown.

 Lifetime has a binding tax ruling from the IRD which confirms that Lifetime's income payments are tax excluded income in the hands of the Investor.
-This means your NZ Superannuation payments will not be impacted by the Insured Income you get from Lifetime.
+This means your NZ Superannuation payments will not be impacted by the Regular Income you get from Lifetime.

 Are Lifetime's income payments protected from inflation?

 You therefore receive less income today but get increasingly more income in the future.
 However, in the current low inflation environment, we expect the average investor to be better off by choosing a non inflation-protected product.

 Inflation has been steady and reasonably low for quite some time.
 According to the Reserve Bank of New Zealand, the average annual rate of inflation over the last 30 years has been 2.30% per annum.
 You can see this data here.

 Most retirees tend to also spend more in early retirement than in later years, even taking into account greater spending on healthcare when they're older.
 You can read more on this here.

 *Inflation Protected product increases each year by an assumed long run CPI inflation rate of 2.30% per annum.

 Lifetime is designed to help you top up NZ Super to help you meet your fortnightly living costs.
 NZ Super is indexed at 66% of the average wage (which tends to rise faster than CPI inflation) and will likely make up the a significant proportion of your retirement income.
 This means a large amount of your income is indexed (via NZ Super) anyway so the need to find inflation protection elsewhere is lessened.

 Your investment with Lifetime is always liquid, which simply means your initial investment plus net investment returns minus income payments received can be redeemed at any time.